 International Conference: Anti-Semitism and the Emergence of Sociological Theory

 Sunday, 2 November - Tuesday, 4 November, 2008 held at the School of Arts, Histories and Cultures, The University of Manchester

 Hosted by the Centre for Jewish Studies.
-For more information please visit the link below:

 International Festival of Jewish Studies

 20th European Conference on Modern South Asian Studies 2008

 This major international conference was hosted by the School in July 2008.